 Our monthly mortgage payment gradually increased from around $150,000 Chilean pesos to $265,000 Chilean pesos.
 They rose each month for the first five years, then rose slightly more when the 5-year-ARM reset, but have leveled off in the last five years and have been steadily increasing ever since.
 Because of the rise of the dollar to the peso several years ago, we paid $400 a month in 2004 and pay around $400 a month currently.
 That figure rose to as high as $600 per month in the late noughts, but dropped with the rise of the dollar back up in the 700s.

 One of the factors that is strongly affected by the UF and exchange rates is the amortization rate.
-While we have three years left on our 15-year mortgage, and it will definitively be paid off then, when I calculate the principal paid on the apartment, it fluctuates wildly from year to year.
+When I calculate the principal we paid over the years on the apartment, it fluctuated wildly from year to year.
 In 2014, we paid down $6400 in principal.
-In 2015, we paid $5260, and this year, only $2985.
+In 2015, we paid $5260, and in 2016, only $2985.
 However, each year we’ve paid slightly more of the principal in Chilean pesos down.
-We currently have 297.16UF, or $7,800,000 pesos to go.
-This is roughly $12,000 US.
-(UPDATE: We paid the apartment off completely in December 2017).
+At the end of 2017, we paid off the apartment completely so we no longer have a mortgage at all.
 The main thing that tracking the principal paid on the apartment has done is showed me how variable currency exchange rates are.
 It also shows that while a strong US dollar is helpful in less monthly mortgage payment outlay, it erodes our equity in the apartment and ultimately makes the line item “International Real Estate” less valuable in our portfolio.

 Renting It Out